OpenFogStack/tinyFaaS/README.md

 ### Ports

-* tcp 8080: management system, anyone who can access this can deploy arbitrary docker containers on your host system
+- tcp 8080: management system, anyone who can access this can deploy arbitrary docker containers on your host system
+- udp 5683: coap server, this is where your functions will be if accessed via the coap endpoint
-* tcp 5683: http server, this is where your functions will be
+- tcp 80: http server, this is where your functions will be if accessed via the http endpoint
+- tcp 8080: grpc server, this is where your functions will be if accessed via the grpc endpoint

 ## Instructions